Avataw/avataw.github.io/src/pages/posts/importance-of-validation.md

 It should be the responsibility of the development team to make sure that the changes made to the code actually provide a benefit.
 And in order to _prove_ that, meaningful metrics need to be introduced.

-For example, let's say you implemented several form validation rules.
+For example a frontend developer could implement several form validation rules.
-You could track if the amount of API-requests containing form errors go down.
+This should most likely lead to less _400 Bad Request_ HTTP error responses from the backend.

 Or maybe you could sit down with the users and observe if they react to the new form validation rules as expected.